 But he himself went a day's journey into the wilderness, and came and sat down under a juniper tree: and he requested for himself that he might die; and said, It is enough; now, O LORD, take away my life; for I am not better than my fathers.
 (1 Kings 19:4)

 Being aware that life is going to return back to normal after the holidays will help take away the blues.
-Making plans for after the holidays will help you avoid the blues by giving you something to look forward to.
+Making plans for after the holidays will help you avoid depression by giving you something to look forward to.
 Finding ways to be around other people after the holidays will help too.

 I can do all things through Christ which strengtheneth me.
 (Philippians 4:13)